bobmitch/twitchmodgreeter/README.md

-# twitchmodgreeter
+# Twitch Modgreeter
+## (and meme trigger!)

 OBS Browser source file that plays videos when mods chat for the first time in a while

+### Instructions

+1. Download, unzip.
-Download, unzip, add index.html file as browser source (local file) in OBS.
+2. Add *index.html* file as browser source (local file) in OBS.

-Any mp4 file in same folder as index.html file with a name matching a twitch chat mod will be triggered/played if it has been a certain time since their last chat interaction.
-(Default 2 minutes).

-!meme memename function in twitch chat will trigger a video in the same location with a filename matching the memename.

-e.g.

-!meme test

-Will play the video file called 'test.mp4' in the same folder as the index.html file.
+3. Place your mp4 files into same folder as index.html file.

+The name of your mp4 file must match the name of either a mod or a meme trigger.

+i.e.

+If your mod is called bobmitch, your mp4 file should be called bobmitch.mp4
+If your !meme trigger is !meme test, your mp4 file should be called test.mp4

+A test.mp4 file is included, so you can type *!meme test* into chat to test before adding your own.